pkb1s/pkb1s.github.io/_pages/whoami.md

 permalink: /whoami/
 ---

-My name is Petros Koutroumpis and I am a Red Teamer.
-I enjoy breaking into secure environments and my main area of interest is Active Directory and Windows post-exploitation.
+My name is Petros Koutroumpis and I enjoy breaking into secure environments.
+My main areas of interest are Active Directory and Windows post-exploitation.

 Feel free to reach out to me on [Twitter](https://twitter.com/pkb1s).